If you're anything like me, you want to get the best return on the time you invest in training.

 4. Large volume of endurance training in the program

 In practice, this means:

-Do strength training in the morning, endurance training in the afternoon or evening if you have double-workout days.
+Try to separate your strength and endurance workouts by eight hours.
+Do one of the workouts in the morning, the second in the afternoon or evening if you have double-workout days.

 Do the bulk of your strength training (when you do two sessions per week with high weights low reps) in periods where your endurance training volume and intensity is lower than normal.
 For most triathletes, this means the winter months and the off-season.

 Don't make this a make-or-break thing, though.
 If, for logistical reasons, you have to do endurance and weightlifting after each other, do it!